Predictions on the future of retail and ecommerce made only a few months ago may be outdated by now.

 The unprecedented time at the start of 2020 left us with questions that keep coming back: “Are we entering a new retail reality?
 What is going to change?
 How to adjust to the new challenges?”

-And these are just some general questions that entail more complex considerations.
+And these are just some general questions that entail more complex considerations for retail digital transformation.

 To help you navigate through ever-changing retail trends and the technology advances that are shaping the industry, we’re organizing Disruption Forum Retail 2021.